Gen-AI-In-Software-Development/List-Of-Units/Unit23-Translating-JavaScript-To-TypeScript/README.md

 4. A function is needed that performs binary search on a sorted array of integers.
 5. A function is needed that checks if a given Sudoku board is valid.
 6. A main routine is needed that interacts with a user to read a Sudoku board and call the function in exercise 5.
+7. A program is needed that solves a standard Sudoku puzzle provided by a user.

 ## References